alphagov/accessibility-issues/source/issue/missing-label/index.html.md

 ## Why it's a problem

 The label gets read out by **screen readers** when navigating the form to help identify immediately what the form field is about.
-When the label is missing, screen reader users can only find it by navigating around and searching for the context.
+When the label is missing, screen reader users can only find it by navigating and searching for the context.
 That takes longer and might be difficult for them to do.

 Correctly marked up labels provide additional click space which makes it easier for people with **reduced motor skills** or people on **mobile phones** to activate the field.
 When the label is missing, a form field is more difficult to hit.

 **Speech recognition** users might activate the field by saying what they think is the label.
-When the label is missing or not correctly associated with the field, those speech patterns won't work and users will take longer to activate the field.
+If the label is missing or not correctly associated with the field, those speech patterns won't work and users will take longer to activate the field.

 ## How to test for it